How to Clean Your Silver Jewellery With Household Items

-A question I am asked often, is "what is the best way to clean silver jewellery?"
 There are actually a couple of really easy methods which use ingredients you probably have in the kitchen or laundry.
-So my friend Lindsay and I thought making and sharing this easy-to-follow video would help!
+I enlisted my friend Lindsay, to help me make this easy-to-follow video.
+(If you’re watching on your phone double-tap the screen to make us bigger!

-Method 1 - for silver jewellery, no gem or stones:
+Cleaning - Method 1 - for silver jewellery, no gem or stones:

 • Line a bowl with aluminium foil, shiny side up.